 - Transportation and travel costs

-- Movers, moving vehicles, and moving costs
+- Movers, moving vehicles

 - Utility connection and reconnection charges